 How to cut a butternut squash

-While the vegetables are roasting, dice up a large onion and two apples.
-In a pot large enough to hold all the vegetable and stock, saute the onion until it’s very soft.
-I always do this at a medium to low heat so the onions don’t brown.
-Add the apples, chopped sage, nutmeg and 1-2 tsp salt.
+Step 1 - While the vegetables are roasting, dice up a large onion and two apples.
+In a pot large enough to hold all the vegetable and stock, sauté the onion until it's very soft.
+I always do this at medium to low heat so the onions don't brown.
+Add the apples, chopped sage, nutmeg, and 1-2 teaspoon salt.
 Stir and set aside if the squash and fennel are still roasting.

 Best way to puree soup

 The preferred way is dependent on how smooth you want your soup and what equipment you have.
 If you like a super silky texture then use a traditional blender.
 If you like a bit more texture, but still smooth, use a hand blender.
 One of the reasons I love a hand blender so much is you can just do it right in the pot with only a small piece to clean.
-I’m all about doing the fewest amount of dishes possible!
-I have a very old hand blender but this is the one I’ve had my eye on CUISINART Hand Blender with Chopper Attachment.
-And I just realized it’s on sale right now so maybe I should bite the bullet and get one now!
-Mine is over 20 years old after all…
+I'm all about doing the fewest amount of dishes possible!
+I have a very old hand blender but this is the one I've had my eye on for the day mine bites the dust!
+CUISINART Hand Blender with Chopper Attachment. (affiliate link)

 This is where I decide how much more stock to add.
 I added 2 extra cups for a total of 6 cups of stock.